unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 In --lazy mode, it will wait for running workers and then it will restart all of them.
 This means you cannot change uWSGI options during this kind of reload.
 Remember --lazy is discouraged !!!

-Pros: easy to manage, no corner-case problems, no inconsistent states, basically full reset of the instance
+''Pros'': easy to manage, no corner-case problems, no inconsistent states, basically full reset of the instance

-Cons: the ones we seen before, listen queue filling up, stuck workers, potential long waiting times.
+''Cons'': the ones we seen before, listen queue filling up, stuck workers, potential long waiting times.

 Workers reloading in lazy-apps mode